cmd1337/ytdlp-clipping-server/README.md

 ## What is this?
-Simple FastAPI based server that accepts and processes requests for video/VODS/live-streams download.
+Simple FastAPI and yt-dlp based server that accepts and processes requests for video/VODS/live-streams download.

 ## How does it work?
 In simple words it runs two API end-points: